davidaq/aq-web-front-node/README.md

 *app/Main.js*

-    import 'View';  // this is a builtin class, representing React class along with some
+    import 'UIComponent';  // this is a builtin class, representing React component class
-                    // extra features
+                           // along with some extra features
     import 'Body';

-    class Main extends View { // a example of how to define a React class directly in js code render() {
+    class Main extends UIComponent { // a example of how to define a React class
+                                     // directly in js code
+        render() {
             return <Body/>;
         }